Adhir456/AssignmentPart2/README.md

 # AssignmentPart2

-QuickChatApp is a Java application that provides a graphical registration, login, and messaging system using JOptionPane dialogs.
+This is a Java application that provides a graphical registration, login, and messaging system using JOptionPane dialogs.
 It includes input validation and message storage in JSON format.